← eitp.io

 session_idstringSession identifier

-event_countnumberEvents analyzed
+event_countnumberEvents analyzed in the batch

 9. Consumption Contract